-After your dog has any type of anesthesia from a board certified anesthesiologist, you will want to have a plan to manage pain and help them recover from their surgery.
+After your dog has any type of anesthesia from a veterinary anesthesiologist, you will want to have a plan to manage pain and help them recover from their surgery.

 Remember, your dog will not be able to feel pain during the actual veterinary anesthesia and analgesia, but you will want to have a plan for when it begins to wear off.

-Depending on the type of procedure, your veterinarian may choose to give your dog a combination of pain medications in order to help reduce the amount of post operative pain and discomfort.
+Depending on the type of procedure, your veterinarian may choose to give your dog a combination of pain medications to help reduce the amount of post-operative pain and discomfort.

 Long Acting Analgesics can be used for longer procedures that require more than one dose, or if your pet is at risk for developing chronic pain.